ConnorFriday-code/ClickerGameProjectTwo/README.md

 * Intuitiveness

 The website/game requires constant user interaction in a short amount of time, as such, I made the user the largest focus in this project.
 BDD natuarally leads to greater user intuitiveness, leading it to be the better option compared to TDD.

+#### BDD example with clicker quick

+When I, a user, enter the webpage, I want to be:

+* Greeted with the instructions
+* For the instructions to be clear and readable on any device
+* I want to be able to start the game by pressing the 'start game' button

+### Testing user goals

 ### Validators